isomerpages/mindef-sg101/resources/connexionsg/_posts/2022-12-04-post-#TIL four more national symbols.md

 image: ""
 ---
 ![](/images/connexionsg/2023/national%20symbols.png)
+📷: Four more national symbols have been recognised under the National Symbols Bill.

 #TIL four more national symbols – our national pledge, national flower Vanda Miss Joaquim, lion head, and public seal – have been formally recognised under a new Bill on 13 Sep 2022.